Skip to main content

 With three un-named birds left we are letting you choose what to name one of our Sherwood Cuckoos!
 Anyone who sponsors a Cuckoo before the end of June will be entered in to a draw.
 We’ll then pick one entry at random and will contact the winner who can then suggest a suitable name*.
 Find out how you could name a Cuckoo

-Past updates from Maji
+Past updates from maji

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission